yourlostitems/yourlostitems.github.io/README.md

 ## Code of Conduct

 We expect all contributors and users of this project to adhere to our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).
-Please read it to get a full understanding of our community's standards and practices.
+Please read it to get a full understanding of our amazing community's standards and practices.